-Operating the motorcycle with excessively worn tires decrease riding stability and can lead to loss of control.
-Have excessively worn tires replaced by a Yamaha dealer immediately.
+It is dangerous to ride with a worn-out tire.
+When a tire tread begins to show lines, have a Yamaha dealer replace the tire immediately.
 Brakes, tires, and related wheel parts replacement should be left to a Yamaha Service Technician.